 The key ingredients of my original and thoroughly English version of the ‘sung poem’ are as follows:

 - A Poem.
-The English Song-Poem is always a poem first.
+Sung poetry is always a poem first.
 It is written free from the constraint of melody, and this allows for the subtlest and most beautiful rhythmic variations that come directly from the sounds, shapes and meanings of the words and phrases and the unique quirks and nuances of the English language itself.

 - Context.
-To fully appreciate the English Song-Poem, the mood has to be quiet, reflective, thoughtful and open.
-For a fully immersive experience, the Song-Poem should be performed as part of a Song-Poem Cycle, which can be creatively interspersed with some poetry readings and/or instrumental performances in keeping with the overall theme and trajectory of the moment.
+To fully appreciate English sung-poetry, the mood has to be quiet, reflective, thoughtful and open.
+For a fully immersive experience, the sung-poetry should be performed as part of a sung-poetry cycle, which can be creatively interspersed with some poetry readings and/or instrumental performances in keeping with the overall theme and trajectory of the moment.
 Carefully choreographed, this kind of fusion art event can create atmosphere and enchantment like nothing else on earth.

 Click below to listen to an example of an English Song-Poem:

 ‘The Ruddy Bank’, from the Song-Poem Cycle entitled “Summers in Amber” by Ana Wong 2013

 Here is another ‘a capella’ English Sung-Poem by Anastasia:

 ‘Midsummer’s Eve’, from the Song-Poem Cycle entitled “Summers in Amber” by Ana Wong 2013